suerich93/C3DR_Metadata_Extraction/README.md

 - It then adds the metadata to a csv and deletes the job created in the powershell and the added and monitored las or e57 file.
 - Screenshots from x, y, z side are taken and named accordingly to filename.
 - To start the monitoring and extraction, please right click and "run with Powershell".
 To stop it just close it.
 The metadata extraction is triggered by adding a las or e57 file to the main folder.
+- If C3DR is not on default path, please adapt
 - For questions: raphael.zuercher-ext@hexagon.com

 ### Requirements